 To the extent possible, ducts should be placed inside conditioned space.
 In conditioned spaces, they require minimal insulation.
 If the ducts are placed in unconditioned spaces, due to the extreme summer temperatures in these spaces, 10% to 30% of the energy used to cool the air can be lost to conduction through the duct surfaces.
 Therefore, they must be insulated.
-ENERGY STAR recommends R-8 insulation levels for supply ducts in unconditioned attics and R-4 in crawlspaces (EPA 2000, available on the Web at www.energystar.gov/ia/new_homes/features/DuctInsulation1-17-01.pdf) (based on Treidler et al. 1996).
+Codes typically require R-8 insulation levels for ducts in unconditioned attics and crawlspaces.